By James Braun

 Building The Biceps Explained

-First of all, let’s ignore the muscle mags and the steroid users.
-As a natural weightlifter, your main goal is to get stronger, considering the main driver of muscle growth is progressive overload (that is, lifting progressively heavier and heavier weights).
+Your main goal is to get stronger, considering the main driver of muscle growth is progressive overload (that is, lifting progressively heavier and heavier weights).
 Most articles and workout routines will have you doing set after set after set of bicep curls with relatively light weights and big “pumps.”
 This isn’t one of those articles.

-These workout routines with excessive amounts of volume and reps are great for steroid users, but not so much for us natural folk.
-Remember: get stronger.
 What I am going to have you do is focus on heavy, compound weightlifting that will build strong, dense muscle.
 Before we start though, I do want to mention: the biceps are already being used in many pulling movements, such as rows, pull-ups etc. You’ll get a biceps workout on your back day, but direct bicep work is necessary if you want to build a great peak.
 Also, the biceps are a small muscle on the body, and will take time to grow.
 Be patient, and the gains will come.

 Absolute Best Exercises For Biceps